 What Is Substitute Service?

-Substitute service is a court-authorized method of delivering legal documents when personal service has been unsuccessful.
+Substitute service is a court-authorized method for delivering legal documents when personal service is unsuccessful.

-After reviewing evidence of diligent service attempts, a judge may authorize alternative methods reasonably calculated to provide notice to the defendant.
+After reviewing evidence of diligent attempts to serve, a judge may authorize alternative methods reasonably likely to provide notice to the defendant.

 Examples include: